-The Board currently consists of six non-executive Directors and the biographies of those holding office at the date of this report are included on page 14.
+The Board currently consists of five non-executive Directors and the biographies of those holding office at the date of this report are included on page 14.
 Those details demonstrate the breadth of investment, commercial and professional experience relevant to their positions as Directors.
-All Directors served throughout the year with the exception of Julia Chapman who was appointed in January 2015.
+All current Directors served throughout the year under review with the exception of Nicholas George who was appointed on 20 April 2016.